Rat5ak/banana/readme.md

 # Banana Collector Game

 A simple web game where you collect bananas, some of which are rare and wear hats.
+Rare bananas can be added to your personal collection using the button that appears next to them.
+The collection sits in the top corner of the page and stays visible as you play.
+It is stored in your browser so it persists between visits.
+New bananas now appear first so you always see the latest ones at the top.

 ## Setup